eminyazan/eminyazan_todo_app/README.md

 ## eminyazan_todo_app

-### This application created for Squamobi Software Company Interview by Muhammed Emin Yazan

 ### App Details

 #### This project is a Todo app made with Flutter framework.
 It works hybrid (offline/online)